futurepaul/bdk-cli-tutorial/README.md

 `*` = address index. the actual part of the path the wallet will iterate

-`#erexmnep` = a checksum
+`#erexmnep` = a checksum of the preceding string

 Here's my attempt at a plain English translation of what this is saying:

-I'm making a native segwit wallet.
+> I'm making a native segwit wallet.
-I started with a master key with a fingerprint of 0f056943.
+> I started with a master key with a fingerprint of 0f056943.
-Because this is native segwit I'll use the BIP84 derivation scheme.
+> Because this is native segwit I'll use the BIP84 derivation scheme.
-I'm on testnet.
+> I'm on testnet.
-I'm picked "0" when Colcard asked my what my account number is.
+> I'm picked "0" when Coldcard asked my what my account number is.
-Here is the actual Xpub that key 0f056943 generated at the 84h/1h/0h derivation path.
+> Here is the actual Xpub that key 0f056943 generated at the 84h/1h/0h derivation path.
-This is not a change address.
+> This is not a change address.

-It's important to remember that your 24 word private key isn't everything you need to know to access your funds.
-That's why [walletsrecovery.org](https://walletsrecovery.org/) exists!
-Hopefully storing a wallet descriptor in addition to your private key will become common practice, especially for fancier setups like multisig.
+> Guard me from typos please.
+(TKTK is this what the checksum actually does? apparently the checksum is diff for v1 of segwit vs v0?)

 ## Step 3b: Actually create the wallet

-Now that we're armed with SO MUCH knowledge about the meaning of the descriptor string we're about to pass to BDK, let's go ahead and pass it.
+Now that we're armed with SO MUCH knowledge about the meaning of the descriptor string we're about to pass to BDK, let's go ahead and pass the descriptor and change descriptor we got from our parsed CLI args.

 ```rust
 fn create_wallet(desc_string: String) -> Result<Wallet<ElectrumBlockchain, MemoryDatabase>> {